kwkraus/HOW-Sessions/sessions/selenium/docs/2-Building Framework.md

 Discussion Points:

 - For the HomePage class, the routable endpoint will be the root of the web application.
 Here we will navigate to the BaseUrl defined in the `Driver` class.
+Discuss the `Navigate()` API call.

 - To identify that we are at the HomePage and that it has rendered successfully, we will check for the word "Welcome" located within a H1 tag.
+Discuss the `FindElement()` API call.

 - All methods are marked `static` for a reason.
 When composing a test, using static methods makes the composition and readability much more easy.

+> NOTE: We touch on a couple of API calls in this section, but a more comprehensive list of core APIs will be discussed in the Advanced session.

 Here is what the HomePage Page Object should look like.